scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 To carry out step 2 there is one condition: a sample will only be removed if its class has a minimum number of observations.
 The minimum number of observations is regulated by the `threshold_cleaning` parameter.
-In the original article :cite:`laurikkala2001improving`, samples would be removed if the class had at least half as many observations as those in the minority class.
+A sample will only be removed from the target class if it has at least as many observations as threshold times the number of samples in the minority class.

 The class can be used as::